weiyangtham/sole2018_poster_example/README.md

 # sole2018_poster_example
 Code for reproducing similar poster to the one I did for SOLE 2018.
+THESE ARE NOT REAL RESULTS!